LoginRadius/engineering-portal/content/qa-teams-deliver-quality-software/index.md

 ---
-title: "Testing: processes for QA teams to deliver quality software"
+title: "QA Testing Process: How to Deliver Quality Software"
 date: "2021-03-01"
 coverImage: "software-testing.png"
 author: "Neha Vyas"
+description: "A comprehensive overview of the QA testing process is given.
+Learn what it takes to get top-notch testing facilities."
 tags: ["QA", "Processes", "Testing"]
 ---